4LPHACODER/Fitness-Gym-Management-System/README.md

-# Fitness Gym Management System (FGMS)
+# GymBro

-Fitness Gym Management System (FGMS) is a Python-based application built using Flet for managing gym operations efficiently.
+GymBro Fitness Gym Management System (FGMS) is a Python-based application built using Flet for managing gym operations efficiently.
 It provides features to handle client records, authentication, activity tracking, and event logging within a user-friendly interface.

 ## Features